Di-Falco/capstone/README.md

 A website inspired by moviemadness.org and dedicated to the lost era of the video rental store.

-The landing page will be styled using bootstrap and custom styles.
-Landing page display is tbd, but will use some universal components such as a header with a nav bar and a footer with mock store information.
+The landing page will be custom styled.
+Landing page display is tbd, but will use some universal components such as a header with a nav bar or a footer with mock store information.
 The site will have a database of movies in the inventory, including a details page for each movie with in-depth information and a poster image.
 Additional pages will include a list of upcoming screenings based on TMDB's trending movie data and a user login with some features included in the stretch goals

 ### Technologies: